 1. Lookup the word ‘thankful’ and it’s synonyms.

-Write each meaning or word down and practice using them in your daily life.
+Write each meaning or practice using them in your daily life.
 Add these new words into your homeschool curriculum and challenge your children to use them throughout the month of November.
 Watch good habits form from repetition!

 2. Make a list of all the things that you’re thankful for.

 If you’re looking for a helpful outline, print out a copy of our free 50 Things I’m Thankful For list.
-Read it to your kids, tell them why you’re thankful for each and every one.
+Read it to your children, tell them why you’re thankful for each and every one.
 Encourage them to think of all the things that they are thankful for and make their own list!
+This is a great in how to teach kids thankfulness.

 3. You are blessed; take time to bless someone else.